Q-CAD/pyRMG/README.md

 `submit_pyrmg_cli.py` - Used to submit a directory tree of RMG jobs as singular submissions, i.e., multiple single jobs.
 Takes the path with RMG input files as required input.

-`generate_pyrmg_cli.py` - Used to constructure RMG input files and submission files (generated from templates in `submission_templates`) from POSCAR files in a subdirectory tree.
+`generate_pyrmg_cli.py` - Used to construct RMG input files and submission files (generated from templates in `submission_templates`) from POSCAR files in a subdirectory tree.
 Takes the POSCARs directory path, a .yml file with RMG input parameters, and a submission script template as required inputs.

 `matsemble_pyrmg_cli.py` - The executable used to submit a directory tree of RMG jobs into a single Flux job submission.
 Does not require any inputs, as the default is to search current directory for RMG jobs.